AusDTO/gov-au-beta/CONTRIBUTING.md

 We're so glad you're thinking about contributing to the GOV.AU Beta.
 The GOV.AU is an evolving project and relies on help and feedback to improve.

-**Found a bug while using the framework or guide?**
+**Found a bug while using GOV.AU?**
-Let us know by [raising an issue](#submitting-an-issue).
+Let us know by raising an issue.

 **Have a suggestion for a new feature?**
 If you can reach us on Slack, visit us in #govau and let us know.
-If you're not on Slack, that's fine, just [open an issue](#submitting-an-issue)
+If you're not on Slack, that's fine, just open an issue

-If your suggestion is not already in our roadmap, we'll probably suggest that you make a fork of our repo and then [open a pull request](submitting-a-pr) so that we can review your changes or additions and hopefully merge them in.
+If your suggestion is not already in our roadmap, we'll probably suggest that you make a fork of our repo and then open a pull request so that we can review your changes or additions and hopefully merge them in.

 We encourage you to read our [Contributor Code of Conduct](https://github.com/AusDTO/gov-au-beta/blob/master/code_of_conduct.md).
 By ensuring that all staff and contributors follow this guide we can maintain an inclusive and friendly environment.